syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-> **Note: Unlike Subject field which is displayed as a label over an appointment, the description doesn’t shows up on it by default.
-To display description over the appointments, the appointment template can be used in such cases **
+> **Note: Unlike Subject field that is displayed as a label over an appointment, the description doesn’t show up on it by default.
+To display description over the appointments, use the appointment template.**

 ### appointmentSettings.recurrence 'string'
 {:#members:appointmentsettings-recurrence}

-Binds the name of the recurrence field in the dataSource.
+Binds the name of recurrence field in the dataSource.
 It indicates whether the appointment is a recurrence appointment or not.

 ### appointmentSettings.recurrenceRule 'string'
 {:#members:appointmentsettings-recurrenceRule}